eRepublik-Labs/git-externals/README.md

 ### Dependencies

-The script requires the following tools to be installed:

-- `rsync` - For efficient file copying
 - `git-lfs` - Only required for repositories with LFS support enabled

-On most Linux distributions and macOS, rsync is already installed.
 Git LFS can be installed following [the official instructions](https://git-lfs.github.com/).

 ## Usage